guabu/nextjs-auth0/README.md

 The `onCallback` hook is run once the user has been redirected back from Auth0 to your application with either an error or the authorization code which will be verified and exchanged.

 The `onCallback` hook receives 3 parameters:
 1. `error`: the error returned from Auth0 or when attempting to complete the transaction.
-This will be `null` if the flow completed successfully.
+This will be `null` if the transaction was completed successfully.
 2. `context`: provides context on the transaction that initiated the transaction.
 3. `session`: the `SessionData` that will be persisted once the transaction completes successfully.
 This will be `null` if there was an error.